canonical/lxd/doc/howto/network_ovn_setup.md

 This will create a standalone OVN network that is connected to the parent network lxdbr0 for outbound connectivity.

-Install the OVN tools and configure the OVN integration bridge on the local node:
+Install the OVN tools and configure the OVN integration bridge on the local server:

 ```
 sudo apt install ovn-host ovn-central